alissatroiano/Hue/README.md

 - Allow users to fill out a form with credit card details and checkout successfully (via online Stripe payment)

-- Deliver products to buyers after they are purchased (confirmation email & confirmation success page)
+- Automatically send ordered products to buyers after they are purchased (confirmation email & confirmation success page)

-- Sign up and become members ***optional***
+- Include a **Sign Up** page, where users can register and become members ***optional***

-- Login to persist shopping cart between visits
+- Include a **Login** portal, so users may visit their profile, access order items & persist shopping carts between visits

-- Checkout as guest, if desired
+- Include functionality that allows users to check out as guest, if desired

 ### Research & Planning

 #### Strategy Plane Trade Off Activity

-During the research & planning phase of this milestone project, the developer completed the following exercise to decide which features would be the most viable and the most important.
+During the research & planning phase of this milestone project, the developer completed the following exercise to decide which features would be most viable & important.

 ![tradeoff](wireframes/tradeoff.png)

+After completing this exercise, it was determined by the developer that certain more, 'advanced' features (like third-party logins) are not essential or crucial to the core functionality or main shop manager goals of this application, and would not be included in this build.

 #### Users